APickledWalrus/ENGCMP0600-programming-manual/pages/r.md

 Advanced packages provide users the ability to also execute code of other languages within R.

 ### Downsides/Difficulties
+R is known to be a bit difficult to learn, especially for beginners.
+Unfortunately, this may make it difficult for its audience (statisticians, etc.) who have little programming background to make use of the language.

 # Ecosystem
 R can be installed from the [project's website](https://www.r-project.org/).
 There are also popular integrated development environments (IDEs) such as [RStudio](https://www.rstudio.com/categories/rstudio-ide/).
 In fact, the R website is an extremely useful tool when looking for downloads, help, and more.